PrakMishra96/incubyte/README.md

 2) Substituting the empty cells for "NULL" for MySQL to treat them as NULL values.
 3) Formating the datetime to '%Y-%m-%d %H:%M:%S'

+Importing Data: The dataset now split into 5 parts is imported using "LOAD DATA LOCAL INFILE".
+After each load, check no. of records in the table using "SELECT COUNT(1)"